SOS (1993 video game): Story

+At the end, an in-game credits roll displays the 'cast' alongside fictitious actor names, reinforcing the intro's metafiction story.

 Gameplay

 The player must escape from the ship within a one-hour time limit.
 The timer is hidden except when the player injures themselves, in which case they fall unconscious and lose five minutes of time.
 After a period of time, the ship begins to periodically tilt in the water and gradually fill with water.

 The player can take up to seven other survivors, some of which have different value to each playable character, and all of them have different requirements in how to get to them and how to make them follow the player.
 Depending on how many survivors the player finds, who they are and how valuable they are to the character player selected, the ending will vary.
 The best ending for each character is obtained by escaping the boiler room, the final area of the game, with their sentimental person (Amy for Capris; Harry, Stella and Jack for Redwin; Ismay Carl Townsend for Luke; and Adela for Jeffrey) and over 25 "points" worth of survivors.